elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-web-services-be-secured-in-a-network-environment.md

 url: /learn/computer-science/questions/how-can-web-services-be-secured-in-a-network-environment
 score: -1.0
 related_article1:
-    id: 122665
+    id: 122667
     title: >-
-        What are some lesser-known aspects of file services that are important to understand?
+        What are the main components of a print server in a network?
-    subject: Digital Media
+    subject: Computer Science
-    url: /learn/digital-media/questions/what-are-some-lesserknown-aspects-of-file-services-that-are-important-to-understand
+    url: /learn/computer-science/questions/what-are-the-main-components-of-a-print-server-in-a-network
 related_article2:
-    id: 122664
+    id: 122687
     title: >-
-        How does NFS facilitate file sharing in a network environment?
+        What are the latest trends in network services and protocols?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-nfs-facilitate-file-sharing-in-a-network-environment
+    url: /learn/computer-science/questions/what-are-the-latest-trends-in-network-services-and-protocols
 related_article3:
-    id: 122660
+    id: 122676
     title: >-
-        How does HTTP function as a file service protocol?
+        What protocols are commonly used in email services?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-does-http-function-as-a-file-service-protocol
+    url: /learn/computer-science/questions/what-protocols-are-commonly-used-in-email-services
 related_article4:
-    id: 122672
+    id: 122673
     title: >-
-        How do directory services support network management?
+        What is Active Directory Domain Services (AD DS) and how does it function?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-directory-services-support-network-management
+    url: /learn/computer-science/questions/what-is-active-directory-domain-services-ad-ds-and-how-does-it-function
 related_article5:
-    id: 122686
+    id: 122671
     title: >-
-        How do email protocols ensure the security and reliability of email communication?
+        What are the potential dangers associated with using stacks in web services?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-email-protocols-ensure-the-security-and-reliability-of-email-communication
+    url: /learn/computer-science/questions/what-are-the-potential-dangers-associated-with-using-stacks-in-web-services
 ---

 &nbsp;